-For over 10 years, we have been presenting our works under our pseudonym "DRMLZ".
-We are two graffiti artists who have known each other for more than 20 years, continuously inspiring and influencing each other creatively throughout this time.
+For over 10 years, we have been presenting our works under our pseudonym DRMLZ.
+We are two graffiti artists who have known each other for more than two decades and have inspired and creatively influenced each other during this time.
 Our pseudonym is a combination of our two artist names.

 It all began in the early 90s during my school years.
 My first attempt at a legal wall was in 1994.
 From that point, everything took off and continued to evolve.
 My most intense creative phase was around the turn of the millennium.
 Today, graffiti no longer holds a central place in my life — and that’s just the way it should be.
 It’s more like the cherry on top of the cake: a creative hobby I pursue in my limited free time.
 I’ve been spraying under my artist name since 1999, and that’s unlikely to change.
 However, there was an almost ten-year break when I wasn’t active.